tjizep/treestore/README.md

 + Global journal provides cross database consistency and durability
 + Low storage overhead and small datasize - combined with zlib or lz4 minimum of 3 times smaller data size
 + Good write performance under transactional and bulk loads
++ High read performance - always more than 200% performance on tpc-h (HammerDB) and more, much moar when running from cold cache
+Technical
 + B+ TREE indexes AND tables
 + variable row size, theres no minimum row size, unused fields in a row are not stored, unlike table structures
 + portable collumns